ftlabs/fruitmachine/docs/view-events.md

 # Events

 Events are at the core of FruitMachine.
 They allows us to decouple View interactions from one another.
-By default *FruitMachine* fire the following events on View moudle instances:
+By default *FruitMachine* fire the following events on View module instances:

 - `initialize` On instantiation
 - `setup` When `.setup()` is called (remember 'setup' is recursive)